Zodiac1978/aged-content-message/readme.txt

 == Description ==

 This simple WordPress plugin displays a message in any single post that has been published x years ago from the current time or earlier.
-The default time to count back is 1 year, but you can [change that](//wordpress.org/plugins/aged-content-message/faq/).
+The default time to count back is 1 year.
+Minimal post age as well as message text, HTML, and CSS are [fully customizable via settings](//wordpress.org/plugins/aged-content-message/faq/).

 = Languages =

 * English (en_US) _(default)_
 * German (de_DE)
+* Formal German (de_DE_formal)

 == Installation ==